mamh-mixed/launchable-cli/smart_tests/args4p/README.md

 ## Option/argument annotations

-To control how args4p passes option/argument values to your function, you can either use the `@args4p.option` or `@args4p.argument` decorators, or use the `Option` and `Argument` classes in type annotations.
+To control how args4p passes option/argument values to your function, you can either use the `@args4p.option` or `@args4p.argument` decorators, or use the `Option` and `Argument` in parameter annotations.

     @args4p.option('-v', 'verbose', ...)
     @args4p.command